Privacy Policy

 Destination country: USA

-Our website uses the Facebook Pixel service provided by the social network Facebook, which is operated by Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (“Facebook”), for the purposes of analyzing, optimizing, and ensuring the efficient operation of our online services.
+Our website uses the Facebook Pixel service provided by the social network Facebook—which is operated by Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (“Facebook”)—for the purposes of analyzing, optimizing, and ensuring the efficient operation of our online services.

 Your actions are stored in one or more cookies.
 These cookies allow Facebook to match your user data (such as your IP address and user ID) with the data in your Facebook account.
-The collected data is anonymous to us and cannot be viewed by us; it is used solely for advertising purposes.
+The data collected is anonymous to us and cannot be viewed by us; it is used solely for advertising purposes.
 You can prevent this link to your Facebook account by logging out before performing any actions.

 The processing of your data is based on your consent within the meaning of Article 6(1)(a) of the GDPR.
 You may withdraw this consent at any time with future effect.